E.I.F.S. and Traditional Stucco

 EIFS systems are usually about 1/8″ to 1/4″ thick.

 What are the advantages of EIFS?

-As with all wall systems, however, EIFS must be correctly installed according to its manufacturer’s recommendations and by an “EIFS Certified” installer.
-If the synthetic stucco system is not installed properly, moisture can get behind it and cause damage.
-This is important since EIFS, unlike traditional stucco, is not a breathable material.
-This means that all flashings around windows and doors and roof elements and penetrations should be properly sealed to prevent water intrusion.
+As with all wall systems, however, EIFS must be correctly installed by an EIFS certified professional.
+It’s also important to follow the manufacturer’s recommendations.
+Moisture can easily damage an improperly installed synthetic stucco system.
+This is important since EIFS is not a breathable material.
+Thus, you need to seal all flashings around windows and doors to prevent water intrusion.
 It’s also important to address cracks in the EIFS system to prevent water damage.

 Furthermore, EIFS manufacturers have now come up with new drainable EIFS systems that will prevent water from getting behind the stucco.

 Here at Old Pueblo Stucco LLC, we are EIFS Certified applicators.
 Our team has more than 20 years of experience working with EIFS systems.
 We adhere to the highest standards of workmanship, so that we can deliver the best possible products to our clients.
 Please call us at 520-304-7037 to get a free estimate.

 Portland cement plaster ( “stucco” ) is a hard, durable, time-tested exterior finish.
 It consists of Portland cement-based materials and sand mixed with water to form a workable plaster.

 Just like Portland cement strengthens structures such as highways, bridges and skyscrapers, it also provides strength, high-impact resistance and durability to stucco.
 Portland cement plaster has been used over frame construction in the U.S. for more than a century.

 You can apply stucco over wood frame construction in one of two ways: